 In Implement, we do the work to mitigate the identified risks.
 By accepting the change we accept the mitigated risks.
 How we break the change into pre-implementation, implementation and post-implementation activities will be driven heavily by risk mitigation.

 And in closure, we come back to ensure risks are appropriately mitigated.
-If formal risk assessments (such as the FMEA) drove the change, we return and rescore the risks against their new, mitigated, state.
+If formal risk assessments (such as an FMEA) drove the change, we return and rescore the risks against their new, mitigated, state.

 Effectiveness reviews can be tied back to risk review activities.